-The NRSWA Signing, Lighting and Guarding course is designed to educate delegates on how to set out signs, cones, barriers and traffic lights on a new road and street works site in line with the New Roads & Street Works Act.
+NRSWA Signing, Lighting and Guarding is a training course that educates delegates on how to set out signs, cones, barriers and traffic lights on a new road and street works site in line with the New Roads & Street Works Act.

 How long is the Signing, Lighting & Guarding course?

 The course is delivered over one day of training.